palmenros/formal_verification_systolic_array_gemm/README.md

 ### How to run and verify

 First of all, [Tabby Cad Suite](https://www.yosyshq.com/tabby-cad-datasheet) needs to be installed and have a valid license, to be able to use the Verific parser for SystemVerilog Assertions with SymbiYosys.
-At the time of writing this document, YosysHQ offers evaluation licenses on request.
+At the time of writing this document, YosysHQ offers evaluation licenses upon request.

 Once installed, and if `PATH` variables are correctly configured, the script `systolic_array/FV/run_benchmarks.py` can be executed to automatically run all benchmarks.